nikox94/go-datastructures/README.md

 using only CAS operations making this queue quite fast.
 Benchmarks can be found in that package.

+#### Fibonacci Heap

+This should implement a standard Fibonacci heap with a find minimum, delete minimum, insert, decrease key and merge operations.
+It has an amortized constant complexity for most operations (find minimum, insert, decrease-key, merge).
+It does a deletion for O(log(n)).
+In practice the constant factors are large, so Fibonacci heaps could be slower than Pairing heaps, depending on usage.
+Benchmarks - attached.

 #### Range Tree

 Useful to determine if n-dimensional points fall within an n-dimensional range.